maxxiimo/the-front-end-manifesto/chp4-stylesheet-review.md

 #### Navigation

 "Navigation" could be part of another section, or even contained within another partial, however, experiences has proven that a lot of things can happen in navigation.
-Styles can become quite large, and there can be more than one navigation design or user driven type.
+Navigation styles can become quite large, and there can be more than one navigation design or user driven type.

     /* NAVIGATION
     ============================================================================ */